 Lusty Glaze Beach

 Although Porth beach is an absolute must while staying at Sands Cornwall, Lusty Glaze is another Cornish gem; just a few minutes walk from the hotel.
 Sunsets here offer the perfect backdrop while dining at Lusty Glaze Restaurant or walking hand in hand along the sand.
-Top tip; be sure to check out their 2020 Sundowner Sessions dates, where the beach literally turns into a live music venue.

 Here I like to sink my toes into the sand, sip on an ice-cold beer and watch the sun go down from the UK’s only pub on the beach, the Watering Hole.
 Take a dip in the beaches natural open-air pool, walk the 3 miles of soft golden sand at low tide, or for the more energetic, make a day of it and walk the South West Coast Path to nearby St Agnes.

 Oh Porth Island, how the locals do love you!
 In just a few steps from the hotel, you’ll find yourself on this perfect cliff top that offers some of the best sunset views Cornwall has to offer.
 Look out for the blowhole and bridge, before settling down with a Cornish cream tea picnic (jam first of course).